Kristina01111000/Drws_site/README.md

 For next week:
 Fix the margin/spacing on https://syracusenaturalhealing.com/podcasts-with-dr-w/

-Figure out how to push him up on google seo, so syracuse natural healing Learndash questions / confirmations
+Learndash questions / confirmations
 You wanted the learning program available to everybody You wanted the learning program quizzes available to only people who are signed in